PixelPizza/Bot/README.md

 Description
 ---
-An alternate version of the pixel pizza bot for if the website is down
+The first version of the pixel pizza discord bot

 Note
 ---